 However, for the price, Apple doesn't push the envelope when it comes to features.
-The new AirPods 2 are technically not water or sweat-resistant and there's no equalizer or ambient-listening mode.
-Still, for iOS fans, these are the best wireless earbuds you can buy.
+The second-gen AirPods are not water or sweat-resistant, and there's no ambient-listening mode.
+For those features and noise cancelling, check out our AirPods Pro review.
+However, the AirPods Pro cost $249.
+For those on a budget, the regular AirPods are among the best wireless earbuds for the money.

 When the original AirPods debuted back in 2016, I thought they were reminiscent of the hair gel joke from the movie "Something About Mary."
 But Apple has had the last laugh, as the disembodied buds have gone on to become a status symbol, launching several popular memes.
 Hell, it’s rare for me not to see several pairs of the white doodads over the course of my morning-evening commute.